nikolai-husung/Symanzik-QCD-workflow/README.md

 ## Acknowledgement

-I need to thank Hubert Simma for encouraging me as well as motivating me to clean up this code and make it puclibly available.
+I need to thank Hubert Simma for encouraging as well as motivating me to clean up this code and make it publicly available.
 In the process a lot of the automation was refined and improved.
 This should now speed up the actual compuations for local fields, including the actual renormalisation etc.